A snowy coniferous forest from above

 Uncrewed Aerial Systems (UAS)

 RS&GIS has been deploying Uncrewed Aerial Systems, also known as Drones, since 2013.
 In fact, RS&GIS was the first to secure FAA authorization to operate drones at Michigan State University.
-Since that time, we have logged hundreds of hours flying rotorcraft, fixed-wing and fixed-wing VTOL aircraft.
+Since that time, we have logged hundreds of hours flying rotorcraft, fixed-wing, and fixed-wing VTOL aircraft.
 At the same time we have been at the forefront of remote sensing, utilizing natural color, multi-spectral, hyperspectral, thermal and lidar drone sensors to collect data in support of engineering, agriculture, forestry, and more.
-Our drone staff includes 4 certified remote pilots in command (RPIC), three of which are certified GIS professionals (GISP).
+Our drone staff includes 5 certified remote pilots in command (RPIC) and three certified GIS professionals (GISP).

 Color infrared switchgrass, color ice, stockpile volumes and water tower